Netflix/falcor/MIGRATIONS.md

 ```

 If your application relies on that behavior there are two possible upgrade
 paths.
-If your application does not rely on Rx, but only the `subscribe` from
+If your application does not rely on `Rx`, but only the `subscribe` from
-Observable then nothing has changed except for file size.
+`Observable` then nothing has changed except for file size.

 #### Option 1
 Alter the prototype for `get`, `set`, and `call` to return `Rx.Observables`.